jhbertra/marlowe-compose/README.md

 out which local port the runtime binary protocol is being served on.
 You can then pass this port to the `marlowe` command, or to `connectToMarloweRuntime` in the Haskell client library.

+Alternatively, you can communicate via the REST API.
+Use `docker-compose port web-server 80` to obtain the port over which the HTTP API is being served.